|

 June 7th: Although our main vegetable garden is not yet ready to fully plant out, some of our sugar snap pea seedlings are getting way out of control and really need to go in the ground.
 Today I headed out on Project Foreman in search of some fairly straight alder (or similar) limbs to build a trellis in the garden.

 This cost effective plastic mesh from Home Depot was the final piece.
-It's not fancy but I really like the look of the natural sticks and modern plastic mesh, in any case it should work great to support our climbing peas.
+It's not fancy but I really like the look of the natural sticks and modern plastic mesh, in any case it should work great to support the climbing sugar snap peas.

 First I shoveled up the first couple drills into which I planted russet potatoes.
-We ended up with three full length drills of spuds and threw the rest of our seed potatoes into three grow bags.
+We ended up with three full length drills of spuds which should yield very well.

 The next drill (fourth from the right) is seeded approximately 2/3's with carrot and the remainder turnip.